Best POD Coffee Machines

 Tassimo

-Depending on the ones you go for these pods are again mixed with powdered milk and ground coffee, and Tassimo likewise offer “milk” pods which are filled with milk creamer (milk concentrate, water & sugar).
+Depending on the ones you go for these pods are again mixed with powdered milk and ground coffee, and Tassimo also offer “milk” pods which are filled with milk creamer (milk concentrate, water & sugar).

 Nespresso